YacqubAdan/qr-code-devops/README.md

 - Your Front-end Server should be running on `http://localhost:3000`

+### CI/CD

+This repository contains a GitHub Actions workflow that automates the process of building and publishing Docker images to the Hub.

 ## Goal

 The goal is to get hands-on with DevOps practices like Containerization, CICD and monitoring.